 One interesting thing about the economy is that relatively large numbers of people worked from their home: 61.54% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Albion is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Albion is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 One downside of living in Albion, however, is that residents on average have to contend with a long commute, spending on average 37.50 minutes every day commuting to work.

-Albion is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Albion doesn't have a public transportation system that people use for their commute.

-In terms of college education, Albion is nearly on par with the US average for all cities of 21.84%: 18.79% of adults 25 and older in Albion have a bachelor's degree or advanced degree.
+The percentage of adults in Albion who are college-educated is close to the national average for all communities of 21.84%: 18.79% of the adults in Albion have a bachelor's degree or advanced degree.

 The per capita income in Albion in 2022 was $19,593, which is low income relative to California and the nation.
 This equates to an annual income of $78,372 for a family of four.
 Albion also has one of the higher rates of people living in poverty in the nation, with 39.50% of its population below the federal poverty line.